-- 1. To declare a new internal state, apply one of the predefined functors in modules State\builder or Cil\state\builder (see interfaces of these modules for the list of available modules).
+1. To declare a new internal state, apply one of the predefined functors in modules State\builder or Cil\state\builder (see interfaces of these modules for the list of available modules).
 Here we use Cil\state\builder.Stmt\hashtbl which provides an hashtable indexed by statements.
 The type of values associated to statements is a pair of Kernel\function.t and Cil\types.varinfo.
-The first argument of the functor is then the datatype corresponding to this type (see Section 5.9.2).
+The first argument of the functor is then the datatype corresponding to this type (see Section 4.9.2).
 The second argument provides some additional information: the initial size of the hashtable (an integer similar to the argument of Hashtbl.create), an unique name for the resulting state and its dependencies.
 This list of dependencies is built upon values self which are called state kind (or simply kind) and are part of any state's module (part of the signature of the low-level functor State\builder.Register).
-This value represents the state itself as first-class value (like type values for OCaml types, see Section 5.9.1).
-The field kind is not explained here since it will disappear in the next Frama-C version: put it to 'Correctness cannot be incorrect anyway. - 2.
-From outside, a state actually hides its internal representation in order to ensure some invariants: operations on states implementing hashtable does not take an hashtable in argument because they implicitly use the hidden hashtable.
+This value represents the state itself as first-class value (like type values for OCaml types, see Section 4.9.1).

+2. From outside, a state actually hides its internal representation in order to ensure some invariants: operations on states implementing hashtable does not take an hashtable in argument because they implicitly use the hidden hashtable.
 In our example, a predefined memo function is used in order to memoize the computation of compute\info.
 This memoization function implicitly operates on the hashtable hidden in the internal representation of State.